 Pronunciation of 'Analgesic'

-The word 'analgesic' refers to a type of medication or substance that relieves pain.
-It is pronounced as /ˌæn.əlˈdʒiː.zɪk/ or /ˌæn.əlˈdʒiː.sɪk/ in American English.
+The word 'analgesic' refers to a substance or drug that relieves pain.
+It is pronounced as /ˌæn.əlˈdʒiː.zɪk/ or /ˌæn.əlˈdʒiː.sɪk/ in English (en-US).

 Word Origin

-The word 'analgesic' originates from the Greek word 'analgesia,' which means 'without pain' ('an-' meaning 'without' and 'algos' meaning 'pain').
+The word 'analgesic' originates from Greek, where 'an-' means 'without' and 'algos' means 'pain'.

 Pronunciation Details